 Off-campus major spaces are limited due to the strong demand for this major.
 Please check with the PPA program to determine if space is available for off-campus majors in your graduating class.

-Due to high demand, PPA can no longer accept off-campus majors for the Class of 2019.
+Due to high demand, PPA can no longer accept off-campus majors through the Class of 2021.

 The program in Public Policy Analysis (PPA) is one of Pomona College’s most distinctive majors.
 Usually reserved for graduate level study, this multidisciplinary major melds education in a traditional academic field (such as economics or biology) with a core curriculum in policy analysis.

 The field of public policy analysis has emerged over the past few decades in response to the social need for inquiries and prescriptions that transcend the boundaries of traditional academic disciplines.
 The PPA program accomplishes this by offering a broad array of analytical techniques, a wide perspective on pressing social issues, and practical experience in the dynamics of policy-making organizations.

 This liberal arts-based curriculum will help prepare future leaders for socially complex and ethically challenging issues and decisions.

 Majors take four courses of Public Policy Analysis classes, and then select one of 11 formal majors or design their own:

 - Science, Technology and Society

 Seniors in this program complete a 216-hour policy-related internship in the fall semester and then a thesis in the spring semester.